Xavier Rhodes: Professional career

+Pre-draft

-Coming out of Florida State, Rhodes was projected as a first-round selection in the 2013 NFL Draft by Sports Illustrated.
+Coming out of Florida State, Rhodes was projected as a first-round selection in the 2013 NFL draft by Sports Illustrated.

 Minnesota Vikings

 2013

-The Minnesota Vikings selected Rhodes in the first round (25th overall) of the 2013 NFL Draft.
+The Minnesota Vikings selected Rhodes in the first round (25th overall) of the 2013 NFL draft.
 The pick used to select him was acquired from the Seattle Seahawks in a trade for Percy Harvin.
-He was the fourth cornerback selected in 2013 and was the highest selected defensive back from Florida State since Antonio Cromartie was taken 19th overall by the San Diego Chargers in the 2006 NFL Draft.
+He was the fourth cornerback selected in 2013 and was the highest selected defensive back from Florida State since Antonio Cromartie was taken 19th overall by the San Diego Chargers in the 2006 NFL draft.

-On July 13, 2013, the Minnesota Vikings signed Rhodes to a four-year, $7.80 million contract that includes $6.33 million guaranteed and a signing bonus of $4.05 million.
+On July 13, 2013, the Vikings signed Rhodes to a four–year, $7.80 million contract that includes $6.33 million guaranteed and a signing bonus of $4.05 million.

 Rhodes began training camp slated as a starting cornerback, but saw competition for the role from Josh Robinson.
 Head coach Leslie Frazier named Rhodes the third cornerback on the depth chart, behind veterans Chris Cook and Josh Robinson.
 He was also selected to be the starting nickelback in nickel and dime packages.